clawpack/pyclaw/doc/develop.rst

     $ nosetests --processes=2

 (replace "2" with the number of processes you want to spawn).
+However, using large numbers of processes occasionally causes spurious failure of some tests due to issues with the operating system.
+If you see this behavior, it's best to run the tests in serial or with a small number of processes.

 It is also possible to perform only a subset of the regression tests (e.g. pure python code or python and fortran code, classic clawpack or